Russian protesters face challenge after Putin win

 "The opposition must keep unnerving the authorities for now, but there is no doubt that after a few months things must change" she said.

-"A clear programme is needed, new candidates are needed who represent the street.
+"A clear program is needed, new candidates are needed who represent the street.
 We need one clear leader for our support to continue."

 (Additional reporting by Lidia Kelly and Andrey Ostroukh; Editing by Kevin Liffey)